The Activities console enables you to create, organize, and manage the marketing activities of your brands:

 To publish or unpublish activities:

-Click or tap the brand and then the area that contains the activity you want to publish or unpublish.
+Click the brand and then the area that contains the activity you want to publish or unpublish.

-To publish, tap or click Publish.
-To unpublish, tap or click Unpublish.
+To publish, click Publish.
+To unpublish, click Unpublish.
 Your activity or activities are published or unpublished and their status changes in the Activities console (may require a refresh).

 When an activity that uses the Adobe Target targeted engine is activated, a second activity is created on the publish instance: